shahzadnaeem/shahzadnaeem.github.io/index.md

 Gotta catch up ...!

+My answers are not in the style of the top ranked players - 👴😂

 ### Day 9

 Finally caught up.
 A relatively simple one after my Day 8 epic!

 ### Day 10

-Quite simple, but got caught out in part 2 by not using **longs** and getting -ve values that meant I gave the wrong answer.
+Quite simple, but got caught out in part 2 by not using **longs** and getting negative values which meant I gave the wrong answer.